ubiquibit-inc/sensor-failure/README.md

 ```

-We have data from 950 WxStations reporting 17 different formats.
+We have data from ~950 WxStations reporting ~17 different output formats.

 ```bash
 # Adcp files 29